Willamette Falls Inter-Tribal Public Access Project

 Quick facts about Willamette Falls

-• Natural wonder: Willamette Falls is the second largest waterfall (by volume) in North America, after Niagara Falls.
+• Natural wonder: Willamette Falls is the second largest waterfall (by volume) in the United States, after Niagara Falls.

 • Size: Willamette Falls spans 1,600 feet across the river and rises 42 feet high.